Martincito4k/Martincito4k/README.md

 <h1 align="center">Hi 👋, I'm Martin</h1>
-<h3 align="center">A passionate about front end development and curious about mobile development
+<h3 align="center">Passionate about full stack development and curious about mobile development
 </h3>

 - 🌱 I’m currently studying **programming at my university**, and also **on my own**.